jacbac/bibliotech/README.md

 Installation process complete on 2014-04-16, Ubuntu 13.10 and Debian 7.2, localhost.

 I have NOT deployed this project in a true prod environment (remote server), so try at your risk...
+You can watch out a [demo on github.io](http://jacbac.github.io/bibliotech/).

 ### Required